in

 Hose Bib Faucet

 Hose bib faucets are often also referred to as either a spigot or a sillcock.
-Their a pretty standard option for outdoor faucets as well and you might even have one outside your home right now!
+They’re a pretty standard option for outdoor faucets as well, and you might even have one outside your home right now!

-That’s really the weakness of a hose bib faucet is that, at their core, they aren’t very weatherproof.
+That’s really the weakness of a hose bib design is that at their core, they aren’t very weatherproof.
 That’s why most homeowners who opt for this type of faucet either splurge on additional weatherproof features or choose this option if they live in a milder climate.

-All in all, though, these types of faucets are a reliable and often relied on choice for basic outdoor faucet needs.
+All in all, these plumbing fixtures are a reliable and often relied-on choice for basic water dispenser needs.

 Ball Valve Faucets

-Ball valve faucets Ball valve faucets are popular not only when it comes to outdoor faucets but indoor faucets as well.
+Ball valve faucets are popular not only for outside use but also for indoor water taps.
 These work in a pretty simple manner.
-There is a ball fitted tightly into the valve and water passes directly through a hole in the ball.
-This controls how the water flows out of your outdoor faucet.
+There is a ball fitted tightly into the valve, and water passes directly through a hole in the ball.
+This controls how the water flows out of your faucet.

-When you turn the faucet on, the ball turns to allow water to pass through.
+When you turn the spigot on, the ball turns to allow water to pass through.
 However, there is a downside to this method.

 Because the ball is either turned to open or it isn’t, there aren’t a lot of options when it comes to pressure or flow variations.

 Luckily, this will still serve the basic purpose that an outdoor faucet connected to a hose, for example, would need.
-That’s also the primary reason that you might hear these outdoor faucets referred to as “shut off valves” as well.
+That’s also the primary reason that you might hear these water fixtures referred to as “shut-off valves” as well.

 Frost-Proof Outdoor Faucet

-These are a must-have type of outdoor faucet to have if you live in a cold climate or one that is prone to cold snaps.
+These are a must-have type of water spigot to have if you live in a cold climate or one that is prone to cold snaps.

 After all, since the faucet is constantly outside, it doesn’t have a lot of other protection from the elements like the temperature.
 This way, you can help your outdoor faucet last much longer in a colder climate.

-One note to make about these faucets is that you should be sure to detach your hose from them when they aren’t in use.
-This is because faucets are installed at a downward angle to help water drain out of them, preventing them from freezing in the faucet.
+One note about these faucets is that you should be sure to detach your hose from them when they aren’t in use.
+This is because faucets are installed at a downward angle to help water drain out of them, preventing them from freezing in the fixture.
 A hose won’t allow it to drain fully once you’re done using it.

 Anti-Siphon Faucets

-Another safety precaution that you can take with your outdoor faucet is to buy an anti-siphon faucet.
+Another safety precaution that you can take with your water dispensers is to buy an anti-siphon faucet.
 These faucets only allow the water to flow one way through them.
-This means that there’s no chance of the water flowing backward, introducing contaminants into the supply.
+This means there’s no chance of the water flowing backward, introducing contaminants into the supply.

 Yard Hydrant